 When an adult tooth has been knocked out of place, you’ll likely need either an implant or to reimplant the tooth that was knocked out, if possible.
 When picking up the tooth that’s come out, be sure to pick it up by the crown or the part you use to bite.
 Not touching the root helps keep the tissue intact and increases your chances of being able to salvage the tooth.
 If you’ve knocked out an adult tooth you should try to see your dentist within an hour.

 A tooth has been cracked, broken or chipped

 Generally, smaller chips can be fixed with a filling.
 If chips are larger, they could need to be fixed with a crown.
-When a tooth is cracked completely through, it’ll need to be replaced with an implant.
-If you’re not in pain, you likely have a bit more time to get to the dentist.
-You should still call your dentist to schedule a consultation and make sure there are no repairs necessary.
+When teeth are cracked completely through, they’ll need to be replaced with dental implants.
+If you’re not in pain, you likely have a bit more time to get to the dentist for dental care services.
+You should still call your cosmetic dentistry specialist to schedule a consultation and make sure there are no repairs necessary.